 This operating system brings us a whole set of options reserved only for large iPad screens.
 Here’s what it’s all about:

 - Keyboard as a trackpad – by clicking on the button your keyboard can become a trackpad with which you control gestures.
-Nice thing, and we believe it will be especially useful for gamers.
+A nice thing, and we believe it will be especially useful for gamers.

-- Slider on the side – appears when you swipe right and gives you the ability to switch from one app to another or just take a look at what’s going on elsewhere.
+- The slider on the side – appears when you swipe right and gives you the ability to switch from one app to another or just take a look at what’s going on elsewhere.

 - Picture in picture – watch a video or chat while another gadget is open.